billwuqin/main/Model-driven-AI-ready-Networking.md

 standardized framework for mapping between YANG data structures and AI-native interfaces to enable autonomous network operations.
 The MAIN Initiative will focus on:
 1. Structural Mapping: Defining how YANG data nodes map to MCP URIs (Resources) and how rpc and action statements map to MCP Tool schemas.
-2. Semantic Metadata: Utilizing YANG description and extension statements to provide the natural language context required by LLMs.
+2. Semantic Metadata: Utilizing YANG Model to provide the natural language context or constraint information required by LLMs.
 3. Discovery: Developing a mechanism for AI agents to dynamically discover supported YANG modules via MCP.
 Protocol changes or extensions to the YANG language itself remain the responsibility of the NETCONF WG and NETMOD WG respectively.

 ## Program of Work
 The MAIN Initiative is expected to fullfill the following tasks:

 •	Problem Statement: Develop a document describing the challenges of consuming raw YANG models in LLM-based agentic loops.
 •	Mapping Specification: Define the formal translation rules to map YANG nodes to MCP Resources and rpc/action statements to MCP Tools.
 •	Semantic Enrichment Guidance: Provide best practices for using YANG description and extension statements to provide the natural language "anchors" LLMs require.